 Taking a little detour from the sweets, today I'm introducing a new recipe—homemade soft pretzels!
 I found this recipe in an old cookbook from the '70s that belonged to my late Grammy.

 They require very few ingredients, come together quickly, and taste better than any store-bought pretzel.

-The key player in this soft pretzel recipe, which gives it that soft and chewy texture is the bread flour.
+The bread flour is the key player in this soft pretzel recipe, giving it a soft and chewy texture.
 And lending a hand to the texture and signature golden brown color is the baking soda bath.
 It takes less than 30 seconds (per pretzel) and has your soft pretzels coming out tasting incredible.

-Besides enjoying them as a snack, these pretzels make great sandwich bread.
-I made some grilled ham and cheese sandwiches using them and a little spicy mustard and wow—so good!
+Besides enjoying them as a snack, these pretzels make excellent sandwich bread.
+I made some grilled ham and cheese sandwiches using them and a little spicy mustard, and wow—so good!

 You can find this recipe in my savory treats and bread categories!

 Besides being really easy to make (I promise), this homemade soft pretzel recipe requires only the following ingredients.

 - Bread Flour.
 You will need 4 cups total.
 The King Arthur brand is what I recommend, but use whatever brand you prefer!
 It has a higher protein percentage than all-purpose flour giving these pretzels a fluffier inside and crustier outside.

 - Water.
 This is needed for the pretzel dough and also for the baking soda bath.